jpedro/jpedro.github.io/git.md

 ![But why](https://raw.githubusercontent.com/jpedro/jpedro.github.io/master/.github/static/img/why.jpg)

 Why?
 Because shell functions are more flexible.
-You can do `if`s and `for` loops and default arguments, as you do in shell functions.
+You can do `if`s and `for` loops and default arguments, as you do.

 ## Git config